Henry Wise (footballer): New York Red Bulls II

 On 11 August 2022, Wise moved to the United States, signing with USL Championship side New York Red Bulls II.
 On 22 September 22, Wise made his debut for New York appearing as a starter in a 0-0 draw with Detroit City FC.
+He was released by New York Red Bulls at the end of the 2023 MLS Next Pro season.

 Personal life

 He is the son of former player Dennis Wise.